chermehdi/egor/README.md

   `CHelper` tool (maybe because they don't like the added overhead of IDE's or the prefere eclipse or, as most of the people i know, they use `C++`, parsing tasks can become tedious, and here where **egor** can help, by providing a simple cli for parsing and running your tasks.

+## Installation
+- To install you should have `python3` installed, if that's the case you just need to run `pip install egor`.
+- If you have multiple versions of `python` you need to explicitly run `python3 -m pip install egor` to be sure that `python3` is used.

 ## Usage